 My collection of books eventually grew so large, that I converted my closet into bookshelves.
 The books still managed to overflow from the shelves onto the floor and under my bed.
 Not the best way to treat a book, I know, but it couldn’t be helped.
 You can probably guess what my credit card statement looks like at the end of each month: food, amazon, amazon, barnes & noble, amazon, food, gym membership…you get the picture.

 I started ghostwriting in April of 2016 to earn a little extra cash (for books, obviously) and found that I loved it.
 I have mostly written for romance authors published on Amazon.
-It’s fun work, but I’m impossibly excited to be finishing my second novel that has been in the works for about a year now.
-Until it’s finished, however, you will find me manically typing away at my computer with one of my five dogs on my lap.
+It’s fun work, but I’ve since migrated to writing under my own byline.
+I’m finishing the sequel to Jesimae and working on a new and unrelated novel.
+Until they’re finished, you will find me manically typing away at my computer with one of my (now) four dogs on my lap.
 See ridiculously adorable picture above.